Daneleus/openscadgenerator/README.md

 ## How to use

 * create a shape(s) using any class of the "shapes"-package
+* use ScadUtil for common scad functions rotate, union, etc.
 * use ScadUtil.generateScadFile to get a .scad file to your filestorage